valeIT/valeIT.github.io/_posts/2019-12-22-Using-Jekyll-Collections-To-Setup-A-Book-Page.md

 <!-- end content-wrapper -->
 ```

-I've added a way to easily add a Gumroad and Amazon link to the book directly in the template.
+I've also added a way to easily add a Gumroad and Amazon link to the book directly in the template.

-You can now build the website and go to the folder `book-wordpress-to-jekyll` to see the result.
+You can now build the website and go to the folder `book-wordpress-to-jekyll` in the browser to see the result.

 [1]: {% post_url 2019-10-21-The-Road-To-Publish-My-Short-ebook %}